mikaelsvensson/helloworld-telegram-chat-bot/README.md

 heroku apps:create NAME_OF_YOUR_HEROKU_APPLICATION
 ```

-The `heroku apps:create` command shows an error about "tar" not being installed on some computers.
-You can safely ignore that error.

 Make your API key, sent to you by BotFather, available to your Heroku application by entering this command in your terminal:

 ```